nchap22/PyBer_Analysis/README.md

 ### Summary

 1. Try to use some funding to having more drivers in rural areas and maybe have some deals for riders in rural area, so more people use the app more often.
+The data summary showed that even though the total sum of fares is higher in urban areas, the fares per ride is higher in rural areas and so riders may not want to always pay a high amount to go somewhere.
+I think in rural areas you can create deals per mileage and mayne in urban areas you can have deals or iscounts go ot their account when they completed a certain amount of rides.
 2. During holidays you can always increase the fares slighlty in all areas, becuase on days like New Years more people are goign to want to use the apps to go out.
 3. Try switching drivers to other areas occasionally, that way if there is a driver not making much in one area, they can go to a more urban area where there are more people using the drive sharing app.